bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/js_callbacks.rst

 '''''''''''''''''''

-The properties of range objects may also be connected to ``CustomJS`` callbacks in order to perform specialized work whenever a range changes:
+The properties of range objects may also be connected to ``CustomJS`` callbacks in order to perform topics work whenever a range changes:

 .. bokeh-plot:: __REPO__/examples/interaction/js_callbacks/callbacks_js_for_range_update.py
     :source-position: above